Strategic Learning and Trading in Broker-Mediated Markets: Introduction

 The remainder of the paper proceeds as follows.
 Section \ref{sec: model} reviews the key elements of the model.
 Section \ref{sec: informed trader} formulates the filtering problem of the informed trader and solves his stochastic control problem.
-Section \ref{sec: broker} introduces the filtering problem of the broker and solves her stochastic control problem.
-Here, we prove that there is a range of values that the permanent price impact parameter can take, for which one can show existence and uniqueness of the optimal solution.
-Section \ref{sec: alternatives} proposes two alternative filters for how the broker extracts an estimate of the signal that she does not observe.
+Section \ref{sec: broker} introduces the filtering problems of the broker and solves both of her stochastic control problems.
+In particular, we propose two alternative filters (and solve their respective control problems) for how the broker extracts an estimate of the signal that she does not observe.
 Section \ref{sec:numerical_results} carries out simulations to study the performance of the strategies we derive against three benchmarks.
-For given model parameters, we find evidence that the strategy that externalises the order flow of the informed trader, and internalises the order flow of the uninformed trader while offloading inventory, has a performance that is indistinguishable from the optimal strategy we derive.
-This is because in our setting, as well as in practice, the signal-to-noise ratio is low, and thus, the filtered signal is not informative.
-We show that the alternative filters we build have an economic value that is in the order of magnitude as transaction costs.
-We study the robustness of the best-performing estimate and find that it is robust to inventory misspecification for the earlier parts of the trading day, and it has a poor performance towards the end of the trading day.